MarcAtrapalo/functional-koans/README.md

 ```

 ## Exercises
 Each exercise's goals are described within the tests.
-Try to make the tests pass!
+Try to make the tests pass by filling in the blanks or fixing the broken code.

 Note you can run just the tests for one exercise by suffixing the `describe` block with `.only` as follows: